Generative-Labs/Documentation/docs/Web3MQ-SDK/JS-SDK/channel/channel.md

   const setActiveChannel = async () => {
     const { channelList } = client.channel;
-    // If your `chanelList` is empty please create one first if (channelList.length === 0) {
+    // If your `channelList` is empty please create one first if (channelList.length === 0) {
       await client.channel.createRoom({
         groupName: 'your favourite group name',